Isabella-Mitchell/fledgling-bird-game/README.md

 *These are users who already engage in bird watching.
 They know bird identification techniques and can identify several or many common British birds.
 These users may also be international and not know common British birds.*

-* As an intermediate/ advanced bird watcher, I would like to be engaged through pleasing illustrations.
+* As an intermediate/ advanced bird watcher, I would like to be engaged in the content.
 * As an intermediate/ advanced bird watcher, I would like to see the names of bird sightings near me, plus locations, dates and number observed.
 * As an intermediate/ advanced bird watcher, I would like to know where the bird watching data is sourced from.
 * As an intermediate/ advanced bird watcher who is not familiar with British birds, I would like to learn about a few common British birds.